learnapollo/learnapollo/content/tutorial-ios/ios-01.md

 Make sure you use the correct URL that represents your Pokedex sandbox.
 If you signed in via GitHub, the project ID in the URL should have been set for you automatically.

-The `ApolloClient` we instantiated above can now be used for two different things:
+The `ApolloClient` we instantiated above can now mainly be used for two different things:
 - fetching data with [queries]((http://dev.apollodata.com/ios/queries.html#fetching-queries)) (using its `fetch` method)
 - updating data with [mutations](http://dev.apollodata.com/ios/mutations.html) (using its `perform` method)